 To start creating an assessment, login to your account.
-Your homepage is your "My assessments" page.
-Click the button in the top right corner labeled "Create new assessment".
+Your homepage is the My assessments page.
+Click the button in the top right corner labeled Create new assessment.

-1. Name your assessment
+Step 1 - Name your assessment

-After you've named the assessment, click "Next step" in the upper right corner to continue.
+After you've named the assessment, click Next step in the upper right corner to continue.

 Now it's time to choose the first test for your assessment.
 On this page, you can scroll through the tests currently available in our test library.

-You can view tests by category using the "Test type" box on the right side of your screen.
-If you're looking for a specific test, you can search for it by typing the name in the box labeled "Search anything here" located on the left side of your screen.
+You can view tests by category using the Test type box on the right side of your screen.
+If you're looking for a specific test, you can search for it by typing the name in the box labeled Search anything here located on the left side of your screen.